-Anne M. Mulcahy, Chairman Lee C. Bollinger Barry Diller Larry D. Thompson The following table shows the compensation paid by the Company during the most recent three years to the principal executive officer, the principal financial officer and the three other most highly compensated executive officers of the Company.
+Anne M. Mulcahy, Chairman Lee C. Bollinger Barry Diller Larry D. Thompson The following table shows the compensation paid by the Company during the most recent three years to each individual who served as principal executive officer at any time during 2015, the principal financial officer and the three other most highly compensated executive officers of the Company, based on 2015 compensation.